RoamGuru Roam Guru

 Tour Philippe le Bon: €5 (advance booking required)

-The Cour de Bar: Enter through the main gate to discover this peaceful courtyard where the dukes held court in the 14th and 15th centuries.
-The Gothic facades with their carved corbels, mullioned windows, and decorative chimneys transport visitors to the height of ducal power.
-Look for the carved salamanders—symbols of François I—added after Burgundy was absorbed into France in 1477.
+The Cour de Bar: Enter through the main gate and you're standing where the dukes held court.
+The Gothic façades with carved corbels, mullioned windows, and decorative chimneys date to the 14th and 15th centuries.
+Look closely at the chimneys—the carved salamanders are symbols of François I, added after Burgundy was absorbed into France in 1477.
+Even in submission, Dijon kept its style.

-Tour Philippe le Bon: The Power of Perspective
+Tour Philippe le Bon: Climbing into Ducal Power

 Hours: Daily 9:00 AM – 5:30 PM (last climb 4:45 PM)